penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

         putStrLn "calling Child.foo"
 ```

-So one may claim that this is no different to what we are doing in Julia.
 But there is a practical difference, in that (unlike Julia) Haskell actually enforces the interface: if you try to define

 ```haskell